kmonticolo/ansible-spot-firewall/README.md

 - Powershell >=3.0 installed on SPOT site
 - SPOT site configured using https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1
 - SPOT site must be available for an Ansible host
-- Firewall service must be configured as automatically enabled
+- Firewall service must be configured as: "Status" is running and "Startup Type" is Automatic

 Check for hosts availability:
 ansible -m win_ping -i inventory_qasite3 all